Atlanta Dog Bites Lawyer

 When a Dog Bites

 Ponton Law has experience in getting financial compensation for victims of animal attacks.
 This is especially important if the nature of the injury results in a lengthy healing process, often requiring surgery and/or physical therapy, and/or loss of income due to an extended absence from work.
-If you or someone you know has been injured from a dog bit, contact an Atlanta, GA dog injury lawyer at Ponton Law today at 404-418-8507.
+If you or someone you know has been injured from a dog bit, contact our Atlanta dog injury lawyer at Ponton Law today at 404-418-8507.